 These documents are only accessible by the competent authorities.

 The practical scope of this provision is currently unclear.

-Since this Royal Decree entered into force on 11 October, it is advised to upload as soon as possible all documents that provide evidence, although we have been informed by the Finance administration that such information is provided by 30 April 2021.That is the ultimate date on which the obliged entities must confirm their data in the UBO register on an annual basis.
+Since this Royal Decree entered into force on 11 October, it is advised to upload as soon as possible all documents that provide evidence, although we have been informed by the Finance administration that they accept that such information will be provided by 30 April 2021.That is the ultimate date on which the obliged entities must confirm their data in the UBO register on an annual basis.
 The administration would send a message to this effect a few weeks in advance via the E-Box of the online application.
 However, this information is given after a telephone call; hence it remains subject to change, for the time being.

 In some cases, this additional documentation requirement will prove that no one of the first two categories could be identified as a UBO and that because of that reason someone of the third category had to be designated as a UBO.
 This will then in fact become rather a negative documentation obligation.